 History Of The Trades Club

 As the cotton industry declined and the factories closed down, the building fell into disuse.
 It was taken over by the combined Hebden Bridge and Luddendenfoot district Labour parties, who appointed a Building Management Committee to administer the building.
-The Trades Club Social Club has leased the first floor since 1982 from where we operate as an independent socialist members club.
-In May 2016 the Club was formally constituted as a members’ co-operative.
+The Trades Club Social Club leased the first floor since 1982 from where it has operated as an independent socialist members club run by its’ members.
+In May 2016 the Club was formally constituted as a members’ co-operative, Hebden Bridge Trades Club .

 The Trades Club is a celebrated venue for live music and has for several years running been voted into the finals of the NME Small Venue of the Year Awards.
 The last few years have seen the club updating its facilities with a new stage, PA system, mixing desk & LED lighting rig.
 Alongside the live music the venue is a community hub that is committed to hosting political events and fundraisers for local and international campaigns.